idungstanley/serviz_camp_landing_page/README.md

 ## 🚀 Overview

-Serviz Camp is a marketplace that bridges the gap between Serviz providers and customers, offering a seamless way to discover and hire skilled professionals.
+Serviz Camp is a marketplace that bridges the gap between Service providers and customers, offering a seamless way to discover and hire skilled professionals.
 This landing page provides users with key information about the platform, its features, and a clear call to action for sign-ups.

 ## 🛠 Tech Stack